jonalu/codescene/README.md

 ## CodeScene

-This is my private CodeScene setup
+Setup for running CodeScene using docker-compose

 ### Start CodeScene instance